CW MARS STATEMENT AGAINST RACISM

 Our libraries are committed to maintaining essential library services for our users while ensuring the health and safety of our patrons and staff.

 Libraries across the Commonwealth are in various stages of reopening.
-A number are offering contactless curbside pick-up and delivery.
-Others are planning for reopening buildings to the public.
+Many are offering contactless curbside pick-up and delivery.
+Others have started reopening buildings to the public.
 Please check your library's website or call your library for details on what services they are providing: CW MARS Member Libraries

-Statewide delivery services of physical materials started up on June 22nd.
-Just about all of our public libraries are now receiving delivery and holds are starting to be filled across the network.
+Statewide delivery services of physical materials started back up on June 22nd.
+Libraries are receiving delivery and filling holds.
 We ask for your patience as holds may take longer as we work to manage backlogs and get delivery services back to normal levels at all of our member libraries.

 What You Can Do